rajuozarkar01/REACT-AND-REDUX/52-redux/Counter-React-Redux/README.md

 If you're selecting complex objects or arrays, use **`useMemo`** or **Reselect** to prevent unnecessary re-renders due to shallow comparisons.

 Would you like to see how to implement **Reselect** or more performance tips for React-Redux? 🚀

+**23:02:2025 Purpose : to implement and check possiblity use router for Signup.jsx, for imagined website (YT: 16:28:00)**